metamath/lamp-guide/docs/11/index.md

 > Select the
 > icon <img width="16" height="16" src="replacement.svg" alt="replacement"> (substitution‡).
 > In "Replace what" enter <tt>&amp;C1</tt> and in "Replace with"
-> enter `A` ... once that's done, press "Find Substitution‡".
+> enter `A` and once that's done, press "Find Substitution‡".
 > The system will check if this is valid; in this case, it could that
 > there was only 1 way to interpret this command and that the result is valid.
 > It will show you that you can change <tt>&amp;C1</tt> to `A` - press